-Cheyenne, the wonder dog, has long been synonymous with the Prairie Guide Magazine as our mascot.
-You can find Cheyenne in all our publications.
-Cheyenne came into my life in the fall of 2000.
-He was a 6 month old rescued doggie from the Regina Humane Society.
-Often referred to as a Dingo Dog, he is a cross between a collie and a shepherd.
+Cheyenne, the wonder dog, came into my life in the fall of 2000.
+He was a 6 month old rescued pup from the Regina Humane Society.
+Often referred to as a dingo dog, he was a cross between a collie and a shepherd.

 The first day that I brought him home, he was very unsure about everything.
 With one good sleep under his nose, the next morning he woke up in what he thought was heaven.
 Lots of hills to run and explore, lots of food, water and tons of love.
 I would often see him hopping on the hillside trying to catch grasshoppers or watching in awe as a butterfly went by.

-Cheyenne was usually in attendance on my deliveries and pickups.
-He was highly publicized and appeared in every issue of the Prairie Guide Magazine as well as Valley Calendars and maps.
-He is still present at the Saskatchewan Liquor Board in Fort Qu'Appelle appearing on a 40 foot banner that represents the Qu'Appelle Valley.
-He is the staff of the Prairie Guide Magazine.
+Cheyenne was highly publicized and appeared in every issue of the Prairie Guide Magazine as well as Valley Calendars and maps.

-On his days off, when he's not busy cooling off on a boat ride, he routinely rid the property of gophers.
+On his days off he'd routinely rid the property of gophers.
 Sitting patiently at the hole for hours, he waited until the gopher popped his head out…and right into Cheyenne's mouth.

 In July 2007, Cheyenne official retired from his gopher hunting and coyote chasing days when he made the journey out to Qualicum Beach, BC.
 He seemed to have adapted well to his new surroundings.